 Despite the claims that these braces are more efficient and provide faster treatment than traditional braces, there are some studies that say this is not the case.
 This study, published by the Journal of Dentofacial Anomalies and Orthodontics, finds that self-ligating braces do not decrease the number of tooth extractions needed, nor do they decrease the overall length of treatment.

-Opting for Damon Clear makes treatment less obvious, but clear aligners like Invisalign deliver almost invisible teeth straightening and may cost less than Damon braces.
+Opting for Damon Clear makes treatment less obvious, but clear aligners like Invisalign deliver almost invisible teeth straightening and may cost less than Damon.
 Remember, you can check your eligibility for Invisalign by taking a quick and free Smile Assessment.

-Ultimately, you'll need to talk to your dentist or orthodontist to figure out the best option for you when it comes not just to straightening your teeth, but to your general oral health.
+Ultimately, you'll need to talk to your dentist or orthodontist to figure out the best option for you when it comes to straightening your teeth, as well as your general oral health.